 5-yr.
 B.S./M.S.
 Program in CMB and Biomedical Engineering

 This program is designed for students enrolled in the College of Literature, Science and the Arts.
 The program is jointly administered by the Department of MCDB (College of LS&A) and the Biomedical Engineering (BME) Department (College of Engineering).
 A matriculating student will receive the B.S. in Cellular and Molecular Biology (CMB) from the College of LS&A and a M.S. in Biomedical Engineering (BME) from the College of Engineering.

 Students will be admitted to the program only after completing the major prerequisites with a grade point average of 3.2 or higher.
 Admission to the program must be approved by advisors from the Departments of MCDB and BME.

-The Ecology and Evolutionary Biology (EEB) major provides a comprehensive foundation in the biological sciences, places an emphasis on undergraduate research experience, and provides an integrated perspective on the origins and complex interactions of the earth's biodiversity and ecosystems.
+The Ecology, Evolution, & Biodiversity (EEB) major provides a comprehensive foundation in the biological sciences, places an emphasis on undergraduate research experience, and provides an integrated perspective on the origins and complex interactions of the earth's biodiversity and ecosystems.
 It focuses on numerous levels of biological organization over multiple time scales, including studies of genes and genomes, individual organisms, populations, communities and ecosystems.
 The major is highly suitable for students who wish to pursue career pathways in a wide variety of disciplines.
 These include graduate studies in the biological, public health and medical, dental, and veterinary professions, conservation and natural resource management, teaching at the K-12 level, positions in the local, state and federal governments, non-profit/non-governmental organizations, and private sector opportunities such as environmental consulting agencies.